philbrisco/partTrakr/readme.txt

 	    API_SCHED_MAINT_DEL has 2 parameters, the part name and the maintenance type.
 This will delete a specific maintenance action.

+	    (1.3)
+	    API_MAINT_HIST_INS has 4 parameters, the part name, the maintenance type, the date the action took place for the maintenance action and the remarks about the action.
+All parameters are required.

 List APis (1.1):